0xSp0rt/Active-Directory-Splunk-Lab-Project/README.md

   <summary><h2>Project walk-through:</h2></summary>

 <p align="left">
-Using Vultr cloud infrastructure provider, deploy 2 windows server 2022 virtual machines and 1 Ubuntu server machine. <br/><br/>
+Using Vultr cloud infrastructure provider, deploy 2 windows server 2022 virtual machines and 1 Ubuntu server machine.
+One of the Windows server 2022 will serve as a Domain controller named "SamADDS", the second windows server will serve as a TestMachine and the Ubuntu server will serve as an Indexer for Splunk and named "SamSPLK" <br/><br/>

 - <b>Step 1:</b> Deploy 3 virtual machines in the same location as shown below   <br/><br/>
 <img src="https://res.cloudinary.com/dbglnqdha/image/upload/v1749507186/ss4_jq9enz.png" height="80%" width="80%" alt="Active Directory Splunk-lab-project"/>